rubenlupi/elemental-maths/main-index.md

 🔹 **Common Misconceptions:**
 - Stopping at any common multiple instead of the least.
 - Forgetting to include all prime powers.
+- Assuming least common multiple must be the product of the numbers even when they share factors.

 🔹 **Connections:**
 - Essential for common denominators (Module 5).